Bioconductor/BBS/Doc/Prepare-MacOSX-Parallels-HOWTO.md

 ii) Order network services

-Ethernet 1 should have priority but just to be sure:
+Ethernet 1 should have priority:

+    sudo networksetup -listnetworkserviceorder
     sudo -ordernetworkservices 'Ethernet 1' 'Ethernet 2'

+If Ethernet 1 is not first, then order and confirm:

+    sudo -ordernetworkservices 'Ethernet 1' 'Ethernet 2'
     sudo networksetup -listnetworkserviceorder

 iii) Assign static IPs (override DHCP):

-  We assign a static IP for Ethernet 1 and Ethernet 2.
+  A static IP will be assigned for both Ethernet 1 and Ethernet 2.
   The IP associated with Ethernet 1 will be the one in DNS associated with machv2.bioconductor.org.
 The second IP is necessary to enable bridge networking for the VM.
 The VM will have it's own IP separate from the one assigned here, this one is just a placeholder to ensure an active network.
+Depending on how the network is configured, if no static IP is assigned to Ethernet 2, this port will consult DNS and get a (potentially) different IP each time.
+This could cause problems with SSH or other means of accessing machv2.

     # sudo networksetup -setmanual SERVICE IP SUBNET ROUTER
-    # if Val home network:
+    # Val home network:
     sudo networksetup -setmanual 'Ethernet 1' 192.168.1.101 255.255.255.0 192.168.1.1
     sudo networksetup -setmanual 'Ethernet 2' 192.168.1.103 255.255.255.0 192.168.1.1
     # else if RPCI network:
     sudo networksetup -setmanual 'Ethernet 1' 172.29.0.2 255.255.255.0 172.29.0.254
-    sudo networksetup -setmanual 'Ethernet 2' ****** 255.255.255.0 172.29.0.254
+    sudo networksetup -setmanual 'Ethernet 2' 172.29.0.13 255.255.255.0 172.29.0.254

 Testing: